marschall/jmx-http/README.md

 ### What about security?

 Per default no security is applied.
-You can either you your existing networking configuration to secure access or build a new WAR with servlet security.
+You can either use your existing networking configuration to secure access or build a new WAR with servlet security.
 The WAR project contains only the `web.xml` so this is easy.
 The client supports HTTP Basic authentication.

 ### What about servlet logging?